geoscixyz/em/content/geophysical_surveys/fundamentals/forward_modelling.rst

 Forward Modelling
 =================

+.. raw:: html
+    :file: ../../../underconstruction.html

 An overview of forward modelling & general principals

 - move the page on Solving Maxwell's equations on a computer here